 This is a small room with a memorial to all those who died in the Battle of the Atlantic.
 The lighting in this room is low.

 The Main Operations Room

 This is the biggest room at the site.
-Visitors can walk around and sit down at desks.
-The desks are laid out with paperwork and documents which can be handled, opened, and read to learn about people who worked in this building.
-Everything on the desks can be touched including phones, jackets and hats to dress up in.
+Visitors can walk around and sit down at desks which have paperwork and documents, which can be handled, opened, and read to learn about the personnel who worked in this building.
+Visitors are encouraged to touch touched phones, typewriters and try on military jackets and hats to take photographs.
 There are quiet sounds effects.

-Connecting to the Operations room are the RAF and Royal Navy cabins.
-There 3 steps up to each cabin.
-They both contain working typewriters which can be used by visitors.
-On exiting the RAF cabin, you will go up a staircase onto the next floor.
-To the right is a guard desk with a key cabinet with an original pinup girl poster still on the inside.
+The RAF and Royal Navy Cabins are also situated in the Operations Room.
+There three steps up to each cabin.
+They contain working typewriters which can be used by visitors.
+Exiting the rear of the Naval cabin, you will go up a staircase leading onto the next floor.
+To the right is a guard sentry point, a desk with a key cabinet featuring an original pin up girl poster still on the inside.

 The bunk rooms are dressed as officers’ bedrooms.

 This room is laid out to replicate Admiral Sir Max Horton’s office with books, cigars and golf balls.